danburzo/percollate/README.md

 # percollate

-Percollate is a command-line tool to turn web pages as beautifully formatted PDFs.
+Percollate is a command-line tool to turn web pages into beautifully formatted PDFs.
 See [How it works](#how-it-works).

 <img alt="Example Output" src="https://raw.githubusercontent.com/danburzo/percollate/master/img/dimensions-of-colour.png">